SigireddyBalasai/CynVee-Hash-Checker_CLI/docs/installation.md

 ## Requirements:
 - Python installed on your system.
 If it's not working, try upgrading your version of Python and/or adding Python to your PATH.
-- The `questionary` Python package, which can be installed via pip:
+- The `questionary` and `tqdm` Python packages, which can be installed via pip:
     ```sh
-    pip install questionary
+    pip install questionary tqdm
     ```

 ## Installation Steps: